Hiring managers often ask candidates the interview question, "What do you know about our company?"

-Also research the people who will be interviewing you.
+Also, research the people who will be interviewing you.
 Review their LinkedIn profiles and Google them to see what information you can find.
-The more you can discover, the more comfortable you will be talking with them.
+The more you can discover, the more comfortable you will be speaking to them.

-How to Use Your Research in the Job Interview
+How to Use What You've Learned in the Job Interview